 If you do, don't forget to rate or review it!

-I'm just a girl who loves to read!
-(Also to listen to music and watch Netflix!)
+I'm just a girl who loves to read (and also to listen to music, watch tv, and really anything that involves a story).